-Ref Level Reference level Att RF attenuation applied to input Ref Offset Reference level offset SWT Sweep time that has been set.
+Ref Level Reference level

+Att RF attenuation applied to input

+Ref Offset Reference level offset

+SWT Sweep time that has been set.
 If the sweep time does not correspond to the value for automatic coupling, a bullet is displayed in front of the field.
-The color of the bullet turns red if the sweep time is set below the value for automatic coupling.
+The color of the bullet turns red if the sweep time is set below the value for auto- matic coupling.
 In addition, the UNCAL flag is shown.
 In this case, the sweep time must be increased.
-For FFT sweeps, an estimated duration for data capture and processing is indicated behind the sweep time in the channel bar.
-RBW Resolution bandwidth that has been set.
-(CISPR) indicates that a CISPR bandwidth filter is being used, e.g. due to an active CISPR trace detector.
-For details see the EMI measurement in the R&S FPL1000 user manual.
-If the bandwidth does not correspond to the value for automatic coupling, a green bullet appears in front of the field.
+For FFT sweeps, an estimated duration for data capture and pro- cessing is indicated behind the sweep time in the channel bar.